LuigiElo/DL-PINNs/README.md

 Contents:
 - **ModelWithBody**: notebook for the Model with Body, containing the pre-trained model and the two implementations
 - **FinetunedModel**: notebook for the fine tuned model, containing the comparison between w/ and w/o SoftAdapt
-- **DataDrivenModel**: the notebook with a model following a data-driven for comparison with our model
+- **DataDrivenModel**: notebook with a model following a data-driven for comparison with our model